top of page

 TVES Map.jpg

-Tenaska, a Nebraska-based energy company and one of the largest privately held companies in the United States, aims to leverage our rural resources to boost its considerable profits.
-The company intends to construct a second gas power plant near its existing plant.
-If this project is approved, these gas-fired power plants would become the largest in Virginia, significantly affecting Fluvanna County and the surrounding region.
+Tenaska, a Nebraska-based energy company and one of the largest privately held companies in the United States, is seeking to expand its operations in Fluvanna County by constructing a second gas-fired power plant near its existing facility.
+If approved, the combined output of these plants would make the site among the largest gas-fired power generation complexes in Virginia, with significant implications for the county and surrounding region.

 Health and Environmental Impacts